Table of Contents Show

 What is a co-op?What is a co-op?

 First, it’s essential to understand what precisely a co-op is.
 A co-op, or cooperative, is a shared multi-unit apartment building where each resident has a shared interest in the entire building through co-op shares.
 The goal is to have all the tenants motivated to keep the building in good condition.
-A lease, contract, or percentage of stock, enables the owner to live in a particular apartment unit there.
+A lease, contract, or percentage of stock, enables the owner to live in a particular apartment.

 The co-op association, usually incorporated, consists of all the shareholders and owns the entire building.
 The building’s management and any financial decisions are made through the shareholders and its elected board of directors.

 What are co-op shares?What are co-op shares?

 A co-op is comprised of stocks or shares.
 When a co-op is created, it will be determined how many shares the co-op will have.
 Most co-ops have a few hundred shares, not thousands, but they vary from co-op to co-op.

-Co-op shareholders receive actual certificates of stock, although they may only see them briefly at closing.
+Co-op shareholders receive actual stock certificates, although they may only see them briefly at closing.
 Then, the bank usually holds a stock certificate until the owner pays off the security agreement.

 The shares represent your ownership — because you do not own the unit, you plan to live in.

 How are co-op shares divided?How are co-op shares divided?

-Each apartment or unit is allocated a specific amount of shares based on a variety of factors.
+Each apartment or unit is allocated a specific share based on various factors.

-Each co-op building may do it slightly differently, but in general, it is based on a few key things, such as: How many rooms does the apartment?
+Each co-op building may do it slightly differently, but it is generally based on a few key things: How many rooms does the apartment have?
 What’s the apartment’s total square footage?
 What floor is it on?
 And how much light does the co-op apartment get?
 Is there a great view?
 Does it have a balcony?

 In general, every co-op offering plan states a reasonable relationship between the allocation of shares for each unit and the relative value of each apartment.
 So if the co-op sold for more money, that apartment would be allocated more shares.